Commercial Pool Management for HOA Communities in Chicagoland

 What's in a typical HOA community contract

-A typical HOA Communities agreement usually includes:
+Scope is tailored to the facility.
+A standard HOA Communities engagement usually includes:

 Weekly full chemistry panel documented for board and property-manager records